FSD50K: An Open Dataset of Human-Labeled Sound Events: Acknowledgment

 \subsubsection{Audio Quality}

-Given the high diversity of Freesound audio it is difficult to make strong claims about audio quality in FSD50K.
+Given the heterogeneity of Freesound audio it is difficult to make strong objective claims about audio quality in FSD50K.
 Nonetheless, upon inspection of the clips' metadata, it can be seen that many Freesound users utilize (semi-) professional recording equipment (e.g., microphones or preamplifiers of brands such as \textit{Neumann}, \textit{Rode} or \textit{Tascam}).
-Our experience after annotating the dataset is that the audio is, generally, of mid to high quality.
-To put this into context it is important to note that the notion of audio quality in sound recognition datasets has changed over time.
+Our experience after annotating the dataset is that the audio generally has relatively high SNR and dynamic range.
+To put this into context, we note that the notion of audio quality in sound recognition datasets has changed over time.
 In early DCASE Challenges, datasets recorded with professional equipment dominated, some of them being recorded with one single microphone model \cite{mesaros2017detection,Mesaros2016_EUSIPCO,Lafay2017,DCASE2017challenge}.
-Then, AudioSet became popular, in which a huge variety of devices are used for recording YouTube \textit{videos} (where audio quality is not necessarily a priority), and often including lower SNR conditions.
-After having used and listened to a portion of some of these datasets, we speculate that the overall audio quality of FSD50K lies somewhere between the two aforementioned cases.
+Then, AudioSet became popular, in which a large variety of devices are used for recording YouTube \textit{videos} (where audio quality is not necessarily a priority), and often including lower SNR conditions.
+We extracted the global SNR for FSD50K and AudioSet (its eval set and balanced train set) using the ITU-T P.563 \cite{malfait2006p}.
+It must be noted that P.563 is designed for evaluating human speech, while the content of both datasets is much more diverse.
+Therefore, strong claims cannot be made based on this measurement.
+We use it as a common-referenced, rough indication of SNR given that it is not trivial to accurately compute SNR for the different types of audio under consideration.
+SNR values reported in Table \ref{tab:fsd_aset} are mean and median of per-clip SNR values.
+The mean SNR for FSD50K is greater than that of AudioSet.
+For AudioSet, it can also be seen that the mean SNR is greater than the median, suggesting that the SNR distribution is positively skewed, i.e, lower SNR values are more frequent.